bestestdev/pi-led-service/README.md

    GND ─────┴─────── GND Rail
 ```

-### LED Connections
+### LED Strip Connection
-For each LED:
-- Connect the data pin to the Physical Pin shown in the table (this corresponds to the GPIO Number in the code)
+1. Connect the LED strip's data pin to Physical Pin 19 (GPIO 10, MOSI)
-- Connect VCC to the 5V rail
+2. Connect VCC to the 5V rail
-- Connect GND to the ground rail
+3. Connect GND to the ground rail
-- Add a 0.1µF (100nF) capacitor in parallel between VCC and GND for each LED (helps with noise filtering)
+4. Add a 0.1µF (100nF) capacitor in parallel between VCC and GND near the first LED

 ```
-Individual LED Connection:
+LED Strip Connection:
    5V Rail ──────┬─────── VCC
                  │
                  │ 0.1µF
                  │
    GND Rail ─────┴─────── GND
+                 │
+   GPIO 10 ──────┴─────── Data In
 ```

 ### Protection Components
 For reliable operation of WS2812 LEDs, add the following components:
-- A 300-500Ω resistor between the Raspberry Pi's GPIO pin and the LED's data input
+- A 300-500Ω resistor between the Raspberry Pi's GPIO 10 pin and the LED strip's data input

-Note: The Physical Pin numbers refer to the pin numbers on the Raspberry Pi's GPIO header, while the GPIO Numbers are used in the code to control the pins.

 ## Installation